 Were the traceroutes issued from PC1 and PC4 any different?
 What did you observe?
 Explain in your own words what you think is going.
 Is that what you expected?
 If not, express why and what you thought should have been the outcome.

+No change is observed.

+Yes, I expected this, since PC1’s default route is R1 and since for R1 the two routes to pc4 ie. Via R2 and R4 both have same hop distance.

 When you “enable redirects” on PC1, did you see a different route?
 Is that what you were expecting?

+first EXPECTED AN ENTRY IN THE ROUTING CACHE VIA ICMP REDIRECTS, but NO ICMP were detected.

+But then thinking further, ICMP redirects occur if a host is reaching a router on Its network which in turn have to forward the traffic to another route in the SAME network.
+Like packet going from PC1->R1->P4->R4->PC4, but since the route is not changed ie. PC1->R1->R2->R3->PC4 hence no change should be expected as packet is traversed through R2 which is not on same network as PC1.

+OR REDIRECTS from RIP protocols must be configured to be received and acted upon by PC1 for PC1 to map forwarding R4 for PC4.

 In the saved Wireshark captures, set a display filter to “rip” so that only RIPv2 messages are displayed.
 Explore the messages and answer the following questions:

 What type of RIPv2 messages do you see?

+1 request many responses on both interfaces of r4.

 What is the source IP address of RIPv2 messages?

+E0 has 10.0.1.1(R1)

+E1 has 10.0.3.3(R3) and 10.0.3.2(R2)

 What is the destination IP address of RIPv2 messages?
 What is the significance of this address?
 Who are the receivers of these messages?

+It’s is 224.0.0.9 and mac is 01:00:5e:00:00:09 (IPv4mcast_09)

+From mac it’s a ipv4 multicast addresses

+From here, Finally, RIPv2 uses the IP address 224.0.0.9 when multicasting route updates to other RIP routers.
+As in RIPv1, RIPv2 will, by default, summarize IP networks at network boundaries.

+All other RIP nodes will receive these messages.

 How are RIP messages encapsulated?
 What are the port numbers?

+They are encapsulated in UDP on Src Port and Dst Port of 520.

 Most RIPv2 messages that are captured are “RIP Response” messages, but you should see at least one RIP Request message.
 Who sent this message and when was it sent?

+Router 4 sent this messages, MAY BE WHEN IT GOT CONFIGURED.

 How frequently does Router4 send a RIP Response message?
+10 seconds

 Take a screenshot of the details of a request packet and a response packet and Include here.
 What do you see?
 Compare to the routing table of the router that sent the response packet.
 Explain what you see.

+Inside the RIP we can see that the Response router R1 has sent it’s routing table.

+Request packet “Adress not specified” in it’s RIP payload.

 Exercise 1-d.
 Configuring RIP on a Linux host

 As an alternative to a default route on PCs, we can configure Linux hosts so that they listen to RIPv2 messages, but do not transmit them (i.e., no IP forwarding).
 This is achieved by running the RIP protocol in passive mode on a host.